Critical Review: OTC Markets Group (OTCM) versus Its Peers

 |2.41

-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 5.04%.
-Given OTC Markets Group’s rivals higher possible upside, analysts clearly believe OTC Markets Group has less favorable growth aspects than its rivals.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 2.66%.
+Given OTC Markets Group’s peers higher probable upside, analysts plainly believe OTC Markets Group has less favorable growth aspects than its peers.

 Summary